Home Report a Problem Pollution Journal Sewers & Drains Farmland

 To avoid risk of sewage back-ups, combined sewers are protected by 'Combined Sewer Overflows' (CSOs).
 This 'protection' is achieved at the expense of watercourses, and the map below shows several CSOs as the river wends northwards through Macclesfield.

 It is worth reporting any CSOs that are discharging at times when there was no recent heavy rainfall.
+There is a 'nearly live' status map of CSOs.

 At its simplest, a CSO works as shown below.
 Heavy rain or a blockage can cause the sewage level to rise above the dam level.